Edgar-Donk/edgar-donk.github.io/README.md

 ```
 In our script, compared to TFrame.
 Bryan created an extra state and changed the border, using the command
 ```
-style.element_create("RoundedFrame", "image", "frameBorder", # he was working on the RoundedFrame, added an image
+style.element_create("RoundedFrame", "image", "frameBorder", # he was working on the RoundedFrame, so he added an image
     ("focus", "frameFocusBorder"), border=16, sticky="nsew") # added the state focus  set to an image and changed the border
 ```
-The number 16 for border is important, it is the allowance needed to create the rounded corners and shadows, without this the
+The border size, 16, is important, it is the allowance needed to create the rounded corners and shadows, without this the
-resulting image created would look pretty terrible.
-A single figure is the equivalent of (16,16,16,16).
+resulting image created would look jagged.
+The single figure 16 is the equivalent of having (16,16,16,16).
 The lower frame has
 obviously grown in comparison to the upper frame and looks pretty smart, both frames have the same style 'RoundedFrame'.
 Now is
 a good time to have a look at the underlying image.
-We will need to decode the coded part to find out about the underlying
+To do this we will need to decode the coded image.
+Since the script is quite
-image.
-Since the coding is quite old it can only be a gif image.
-(Use all the code the dots below are just a shortcut for
+old it can only be a gif image.
+(Use all the lines of the coded image - the dots below are just a shortcut for continuity).
-continuity).
 ```
 import base64
 with open ('frameFocusBorder.gif','wb') as f: